A Phenomenological Approach to Multi-Higgs Production at High Energy: Introduction

-In this work, we try to approach the issue of multi-Higgs production at high energies differently.
-We follow a more phenomenological approach to argue that the Higgs sector should retain a good UV behavior at high energy scales relevant to the FCC.
-Here we try to utilize the success of QCD in describing multi-jet events to the Higgs sector by extending the definition of jets to the Higgs sector.
-More specifically, we imagine an intermediate off-shell Higgs produced with very high energy that subsequently undergoes multiple splittings into several soft Higgses with small transverse momenta.
+To describe our approach more concretely, we imagine an intermediate off-shell Higgs produced with very high energy that subsequently undergoes multiple splittings into several soft Higgses with small transverse momenta.
 This picture allows us to define a splitting function for the Higgs in a way similar to the QCD splitting functions.
 If we visualize these radiated soft Higgses (together with their possible decay products) as Higgs "jets", then we can use the splitting functions to resum all the soft splittings radiated off the hard Higgs through the usual Sudakov factor.

-The analogy with the QCD sector can be extended to allow for describing the evolution of the Higgs distribution through the Dokshitzer-Gribov-Lipatov-Altarelli-Parisi (DGLAP) equation \cite{Altarelli:1977zs,Dokshitzer:1977sg,Gribov:1972ri}:
+The analogy with the QCD sector can be extended to allow for the description of the evolution of the Higgs distribution through the Dokshitzer-Gribov-Lipatov-Altarelli-Parisi (DGLAP) equation \cite{Altarelli:1977zs,Dokshitzer:1977sg,Gribov:1972ri}:

 Defining the Higgs distribution through the DGLAP equation allows us to furnish several useful observables that can be used to study the Higgs production at high energies.
-As we shall see, this picture suggests that the Higgs production should remain well-behaved at high energies, i.e. the number of Higgses produced at high energy should remain low and the Higgs sector should be well-described by the SM.
+As we shall see, this picture suggests that the Higgs production should remain well-behaved at high energies, i.e., the number of Higgses produced at high energy should remain low and the Higgs sector should be well-described by the Standard Model (SM).
+We note here that with this approach, perturbative unitarity is assumed \textit{ab initio} as we will be using perturbation theory implicitly.
+This is justified as we will do our calculation in the region of the phase space where it remains valid, and use the results as insight to argue that the good behavior should be extrapolated to all regions in the phase space.

 We should emphasize here, however, that we are \textit{not} claiming to have solved the factorial divergences problem, which is more of a technical problem associated with Quantum Field Theory (QFT) and perturbation theory.
-Instead, what we are suggesting is that this problem is probably an artifact resulting from applying perturbation theory in a regime where it breaks down, and thus should not be interpreted as a sign of new physics and should not appear in real processes at colliders, at least in the SM Higgs sector.
+Instead, what we are suggesting is that this problem is probably an artifact resulting from applying perturbation theory (and other semi-classical treatments) in a regime where it breaks down and from assuming the double-scaling limit, and therefore should not be interpreted as a sign of new physics and should not appear in real processes at colliders, at least in the SM Higgs sector.

 This paper is organized as follows: In Section. \ref{chap:Splitting} we derive the splitting functions of the Higgs cubic and quartic interactions and use them to find the associated Sudakov factors.
 In Section \ref{chap:Observables} we define a number of Higgs jet observables for both the cubic and the quartic interactions by utilizing the method of generating functionals and show that the average number of Higgses expected at high energy should remain low.
 We also compare the cubic and the quartic interactions and find that cubic splittings are dominant.
 We relegate some of the technical details to Appendix \ref{App1}.
 In Section \ref{Chap:SecondaryEmission} we estimate the contribution of secondary emissions and then we discuss our results and the future outlook in Section \ref{Chap:Conclusions}.